 Security Disclosure Policy

-This article is not a solicitation for testing or debugging work.
+This article is not a solicitation for software testing, penetration testing, security research, or debugging work.

 We are dedicated to maintaining the security and privacy of the Iris Automation’s services and customer data.
 We actively welcome security researchers from the wider community who want to help us improve and maintain our products and services.

 If you discover a security vulnerability, please give us the chance to fix it by emailing us at firstname.lastname@example.org.
 Publicly disclosing a security vulnerability without informing us first puts the wider community at risk.
 When you notify us of a potential problem, we will work with you to make sure we understand the scope and cause of the issue.